iov-one/docs/docs/weave-tutorial/06-buckets.md

 }
 ```

 Now create your `OrderBookBucket` with secondary indexes.
-Seoncary indexes enable us inserting and querying models with ease.
+Secondary indexes enable us to insert and query models with ease.
 You can think is as SQL indexes.

 ```go
 type OrderBookBucket struct {